serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 | `POST`   | `/products`      | Take product data and create a new product |
 | `DELETE` | `/products/{id}` | Delete the product with the id `{id}`      |

 That's it.
-When deploying the component to AWS the Framework will automatically create a REST API using the API Gateway service and returns the URLs we can use to do the above operations.
+When deploying the component to AWS the Framework will automatically create a REST API using the API Gateway service and returns the URLs we can use to perform the above operations.

 You can find the documentation and some examples in the components [registry entry](https://github.com/serverless/components/tree/master/registry/rest-api).